umd-lib/reciprocal-borrowing-vagrant/README.md

 ### Service Account

 On the SP machine, the "vagrant" user is used as the service account.
-This is necessary because the Rails application directory is synced with the host machine, and there easy way to change the ownership of synced directories.
+This is necessary because the Rails application directory is synced with the host machine, and there no easy way to change the ownership of synced directories.

 On the IdP machine, a "shib" service user is used.